WHAT IS STABILITY TESTING?

 Why Would You Need Long Term Stability Testing for Drug Substances?

 Long term stability testing is essential for determining the shelf life and storage periods of products under their expected environmental conditions.
 It provides manufactures and consumers insight as to when products will stop performing as intended.
 Even if the stability properties of an API are thought to be fully understood, long term stability testing may be utilized if there is a change in packaging or the formulation of the product has been altered.

 What Are Accelerated Stability Studies?

-In an accelerated stability study, pharmaceutical products are held at exaggerated stress conditions for a period of six months.
+In accelerated stability studies, pharmaceutical products are held at exaggerated stress conditions for a period of six months.
 The elevated conditions are meant to accelerate the rate of decomposition in the product.
-Conducting an accelerated stability study allows pharmaceutical professionals to then draw conclusions about the shelf life of the product.
+Conducting accelerated stability studies allows pharmaceutical professionals to then draw conclusions about the shelf life of the product.
 For instance, if a product holds stable at 40℃/75% RH for the duration of the six-month accelerated study, it can be assigned a shelf life of 24 months.
-A successful accelerated stability study can expedite the process of getting a drug on the market, but full approval must be backed by “real-time” data.
+Successful accelerated stability studies can expedite the process of getting a drug on the market, but full approval must be backed by “real-time” data.

 What Are Intermediate Stability Studies?

 Intermediate stability studies are not always required, but they may be used if a significant change has occurred to the product at any point during accelerated testing.
 Intermediate studies are designed to moderately increase the rate of chemical degradation or physical changes for a drug substance or drug product.

 A stability study is composed of many different tests and involves the careful handling and pulling of samples to precisely record their condition at various points in the study.
 The ICH recommends collecting stability data for at least three batches of product representative of the final quality of product that will be made to production scale.